Slugs In Garden? How To Get Rid Of Slugs, Snails NATURALLY

 Use Seaweed As A Soil Amendment

 Get your hands on some seaweed.
-Besides being an excellent natural slug repellent, to keep slugs at bay it also happens to be a good soil amendment.
+Besides being an excellent natural slug repellent, it also happens to be a good soil amendment to keep slugs at bay.

 Use of Copper Tape Strips

-With the help of non-toxic Slug Shield (copper based) you can effectively keep away slugs.
+With the help of a non-toxic Slug Shield (copper-based), you can effectively keep away slugs.

-This metallic mesh can be wrapped around the flower pots or placed in the soil on edge to make a barrier/fence like construction.
+This metallic mesh can be wrapped around the flower pots or placed in the soil on the edge to make a barrier/fence-like construction.

-• Cut 2 inches of copper and attach it round the lower part of the flower pot.
+• Cut 2 inches of copper and attach it around the lower part of the flower pot.

-• Copper strip barriers will be effective around the wood barrels bring utilized as a planter.
+• Copper strip barriers will be effective around the wood barrels utilized as planters.

-Slug shields are not only weather-proof, non-toxic metallic and reusable but it also happens to quite long-lasting.
+Slug shields are not only weather-proof, non-toxic, metallic, and reusable, but they also happen to be quite long-lasting.

 But why the mesh is made with copper?
-Well, a slug will get a mild shock (electric like shock) when it will come in contact with copper.
+Well, a slug will get a mild shock (electric-like shock) when it comes in contact with copper.
 Hence, the product is made with copper only.

 Add Coffee Grounds To Soil